4ug-aug/mlops-comp-vision/reports/README.md

 > *because we did not use any ... in our project.
 We have added an ... folder that contains ... for running our*
 > *experiments.*
 > Answer:
-From the cokiecutter template we have altered and made changes to the src, data and models directories.
+From the cookiecutter template we have altered and made changes to the src, data and models directories.
 We have filled these with code and data relating to our project.
 The src folder also includes a config directory to track our experiments.
 The standard report folder has been changed to contain the report format required for this course.
 In addition we have added the following folders: app, tests and wandb.
 The tests folder relates to continious integration and contains unit testing of our data processing, model architechture and training process.
 The app directory contains our deployed model utilizing the Fastapi framework.
-Lastly wandb is used to log our experiments and get some neat visualization of our models training progress and performance lvl.
+Lastly wandb is used to log our experiments and get some neat visualization of our models training progress and performance level.

 ### Question 6